Marc Bolan: 1967–1970: Tyrannosaurus Rex

 The original version of Tyrannosaurus Rex with Took released three albums; two reached the top fifteen in the UK Albums Chart.
 They also had a top 40 hit "Debora" in 1968.
 They were supported with airplay by BBC Radio 1 DJ John Peel.
 One of the highlights of this era was when the duo played at the first free Hyde Park concert in 1968.
 Although the free-spirited, drug-taking Took was fired from the group after their first American tour, they were a force within the hippie underground scene while they lasted.
 Their music was filled with Bolan's otherworldly poetry.
 In 1969, Bolan published his first and only book of poetry entitled The Warlock of Love.
 Although some critics dismissed it as self-indulgence, it was full of Bolan's florid prose and wordplay, selling 40,000 copies and in 1969–70 became one of Britain's best-selling books of poetry.
 It was reprinted in 1992 by the Tyrannosaurus Rex Appreciation Society.

 In keeping with his early rock and roll interests, Bolan began bringing amplified guitar lines into the duo's music, buying a white Fender Stratocaster decorated with a paisley teardrop motif from Syd Barrett.
 After replacing Took with Mickey Finn, he let the electric influences come forward even further on A Beard of Stars, the final album to be credited to Tyrannosaurus Rex.
 It closed with the song "Elemental Child", featuring a long electric guitar break influenced by Jimi Hendrix.

+In September of 1970, the new line up of Tyrannosaurus Rex became headliners at the first Glastonbury Festival after The Kinks pulled out at the last minute.
+Co-creator of the festival, Michael Eavis, was close to cancelling the concert when he heard that Tyrannosaurus Rex would be playing a gig at Butlin's in Minehead that weekend.
+Despite Bolan agreeing for his group to replace The Kinks as headliners, and their sunset gig later being described as an inspiration for Glastonbury, Eavis could not afford to pay them at the time.
+He ultimately made and fulfilled an agreement to pay the group £100 per month, over a 5-month period, from profits made selling cow's milk.